Agribusiness, Food, and Consumer Economics Research Center (AFCERC)

 Center for Urban and Structural Entomology

-discover the basic biological and ecological parameters that limit the growth of insect pests in urban environments; generate, apply, and assess biological control systems as part of an integrated pest management program.
-And develop, implement, and evaluate IPM technologies involving pesticides for management of urban pests and develop and use a technology transfer system based on the stated objectives.
+The objective of the Center for Urban and Structural Entomology is to discover the basic biological and ecological parameters that limit the growth of insect pests in urban environments; generate, apply, and assess biological control systems as part of an integrated pest management program.
+The Center also develops, implements, and evaluates IPM technologies involving pesticides for management of urban pests and develop and use a technology transfer system based on the stated objectives.
+The Center’s staff and graduate students conduct research on the biology and control methods of several urban and structural pests (termites, ant, cockroaches, etc.).

 Vegetable and Fruit Improvement Center